pmem/pmemkv/doc/ENGINES-experimental.md

 A persistent, sorted (without custom comparator support) engine, backed by a radix tree.
 It is disabled by default.
 It can be enabled in CMake using the `ENGINE_RADIX` option.

+It is possible to enable DRAM caching layer for radix engine (for details, see Configuration section).
+Enabling DRAM caching can improve write latency as new elements are appended to a pmem-resident log and inserted to a DRAM index instead of modifying radix tree in-place.
+Elements from pmem-resident log are transferred to a radix tree by a background thread.

+DRAM index is implemented as an LRU cache with maximum size set by the user.

 ### Configuration

 * **path** -- Path to the database pool (layout "pmemkv_radix"), to open or create.